jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /gps_1.png

-Let's "take a look under the hood" so to speak at two of the more revealing personal sensing methods that my laboratory is developing to provide you with some intuition about how this works.
+Let's "take a look under the hood" at two of the more revealing personal sensing methods that my laboratory is developing to provide you with some intuition about how this works.

 Behind me is a wide view of my moment-by-moment location detected by a digital therapeutic app over a month when we were first experimenting with this sensing method.
 The app recorded the paths that I traveled, with movement by car in yellow and running in blue.